 The issuer may consider making raw data available to allow investors to cross compare issuers should they wish.
-Issuers can also support data interpretation by providing contextual data (ie number of staff and contractors, turnover, countries in which they operate), normalized data (ie interpreting process around set targets) and explanations (ie narrating the data, particularly where it may have influenced performance either positively or negatively).
+Issuers can also support data interpretation by providing contextual data (i.e. number of staff and contractors, turnover, countries in which they operate), normalized data (i.e. interpreting process around set targets) and explanations (i.e. narrating the data, particularly where it may have influenced performance either positively or negatively).

-Providing an objective view of results with external assurance
+Providing an objective view of results with external assurancemeaningful disclosure of the quality of the information presented